9001/copyparty/README.md

 ![copyparty-fsearch-fs8](https://user-images.githubusercontent.com/241032/129635361-c79286f0-b8f1-440e-aaf4-6e929428fac9.png)

+open the `[🚀 up2k]` tab and drag/drop files into the browser; you will see two dropzones: `Upload` and `Search`

+> on a phone? toggle the `[🔎]` switch green before tapping the big yellow Search button to select your files

-in the `[🚀 up2k]` tab, after toggling the `[🔎]` switch green, any files/folders you drop onto the dropzone will be hashed on the client-side.
-Each hash is sent to the server which checks if that file exists somewhere
+the files will be hashed on the client-side, and each hash is sent to the server, which checks if that file exists somewhere

 files go into `[ok]` if they exist (and you get a link to where it is), otherwise they land in `[ng]`
 * the main reason filesearch is combined with the uploader is cause the code was too spaghetti to separate it out somewhere else, this is no longer the case but now i've warmed up to the idea too much